Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Source: OSS Research, TCMD SEC filings

 Although Tactile’s VA revenue just witnessed its worst quarter in history (down 8% YoY), the worst may be yet to come.
 The lawsuit, filed in August 2018, was severely delayed owing to a change in judge.
 Proceedings resumed at the end of 2019 and on February 21, 2020, Tactile’s motion to dismiss the suit was denied.
-The discovery deadline has been set at November 2020 with the jury trial to be held in April 2021.
+The discovery deadline has been set in November 2020 with the jury trial to be held in April 2021.

-What is also interesting is that VA spending on E0652 grew by 6% YoY in 1Q20 while TCMD VA revenue declined 8%, suggesting Tactile has started losing share.
-Covid-19 has also had a delayed impact on E0652 reimbursement.
+What is also interesting is that VA spending on E0652 grew by 6% YoY in 1Q20, while TCMD VA revenue declined 8%, suggesting Tactile has started losing share.
+COVID-19 has also had a delayed impact on E0652 reimbursement.
 It appears Tactile's next quarter results will be severely challenged:

 Source: OSS Research, TCMD SEC filings, Dept. of VA Affairs, National Prosthetic Patient Database, Monthly Sales $, note May data above is missing 5 days so full month results will be slightly higher